jsdalton/jsd-contentful-local-sync/README.md

 $ vagrant up
 ```

-This command will launch a virtual machine and provision in with all required project dependencies.
+This command will launch a virtual machine and provision it with all required project dependencies.

 If at any time the dependencies need to be refreshed, just run...